mautic/api-library/README.md

 ```

 ### Using Basic Authentication Instead
-Instead of messing around with OAuth, you may elect to use BasicAuth instead.
+Instead of messing around with OAuth, you may simply elect to use BasicAuth instead.

-Here is the Basic Auth version of the code above.
+Here is the BasicAuth version of the code above.

 ```php
 <?php